Powered by

 resurgence of wild boar in Kashmir, Farmers in despair

-Abdul Khaliq Sofi and his family were anticipating a harvest of good rice crop this year, but the family is in despair now after wild boars suddenly appeared in the area and damaged their farmlands.
+Abdul Khaliq Sofi and his family were anticipating a harvest of good rice crops this year, but the family is in despair now after wild boars suddenly appeared in the area and damaged their farmlands.

 Sofi’s family would ideally start the conventional annual farming of paddy crops in April.
 They and other farmers would prepare a patch of land by sowing paddy seeds.
 But they have now decided to abandon farming this year due to the repeated damage caused by the wild boars.
 They’ve to again purchase paddy seeds which has put an extra financial burden on them.